Poojitha-02-git/sudoku-solver/README.md

 ![Output](sample_output.png)

 FEATURES:
-Accepts any valid 9x9 Sudoku grid as input Automatically solves the puzzle using a backtracking algorithm Displays the solved Sudoku in a clear format Lightweight and easy to run using Sublime Text
+Accepts any valid 9x9 Sudoku grid as input. <br>
+Automatically solves the puzzle using a backtracking algorithm. <br>
+Displays the solved Sudoku in a clear format. <br>
+Lightweight and easy to run using Sublime Text. <br>

 TEXT EDITOR USED:
 Sublime text